 Just add all your ingredients, except the water and lemon juice, to your food processor.
 Press the pulse button 5 or 6 times, or until the butter and flour resemble streusel.
 Press the on button on your food processor and drizzle in the lemony ice water until the dough just starts to clump, about 10 seconds.
 Dump it out onto a piece of plastic wrap, shape into a disc, wrap tight and refrigerate for 30 minutes.
 When you dump it onto the plastic wrap, there may be some stray dry parts, but just press them in and wrap tightly.
 They will come together while resting in the fridge.

 - Prepare apples Peel your apples, cut them in half, and remove the cores.
 I use a melon baller to scoop out the cores, but a small spoon will work, too.
 Cut into ¼ inch thick slices.
-Toss the apples with sugar, cinnamon, and the zest of an orange.
-Eat the orange after your pie goes in the oven, to quiet your stomach growls.
+Toss the apples with sugar, cornstarch, and cinnamon.

 - Roll the dough Place a large piece of parchment paper on your counter.
 Dust the parchment paper, rolling pin, and the top of your dough lightly with flour.
 Roll your dough out to about a 14 inch circle.
 There will be some overhang on two of the sides, but it will all be wrapped around apples in just a minute.
 Transfer the dough, with the parchment paper, onto a large sheet pan.

 - Assemble the galette Pile your apples in the center of your dough, and then spread them out to within 2 inches of the edge of the circle, all the way around.
-Drizzle with honey and dot all over with small pieces of butter.
+Dot all over with small pieces of butter.